Romanian icon of Parable of Sower and Seeds

 - live together in community – the church is called the body of Christ; since Jesus commands us to love one another, how do we put that into practice without being in contact with one another?
 No better way to experience the mind of Christ and be the body of Christ then when we find practical ways to live together as a community of faith living and working together to love people as Jesus did.

 - partake in baptism and the Lord’s supper – the elements of water (baptism) and bread/wine (Lord’s supper) are visible symbols of the invisible grace God has bestowed upon us.
+We all can probably think of occasions when we sensed the presence of God in these simple but powerful, mysterious, and meaningful sacraments.
+How moving it is to remember what Christ did?
+How powerful it is to step into the waters of baptism and to witness others do the same?
 Indeed, these things could become mere “ritual” but clearly Jesus instituted these for our benefit.
-When we witness and partake in baptism and communion, the potential is there to be reminded and reimbursed in the graciousness of God and majesty of what Christ has done.
-We all can probably think of occasions when we sensed the presence of God in these simple but powerful, mysterious, and meaningful sacraments.
+When we witness and partake in baptism and communion, the potential is there to be reminded of the graciousness of God and majesty of what Christ has done.